How to Have a Romantic Movie Night — in Your Car

 - Extension cords.
 These will come in clutch when you need to connect your projector and laptop to the nearest power source.

-Have a Movie Night at Your Favorite Scenic Spot
+Have a Car Movie Night at Your Favorite Scenic Spot

 If you don’t have a driveway, no biggie — you can still enjoy an outdoor movie night.
 Why not venture out to your favorite scenic spot, recline your seats and enjoy a movie from your laptop?
-It’s lower-tech than a projector, but still a romantic and easy way to get a change of scenery.
+It’s lower-tech than a projector, but still a romantic and easy car date idea that’ll give you both a refreshing change of scenery.